robkuz/robkuz.github.io/_posts/2017-07-02-Decoupling-Strategies-I.md

 So how does our extension method that triggered that whole rewrite looks like now?It should be without error, shouldn't it?

 ## Errors ?
 WTF!
-Interstingly enough our initial error on `d.ToJson()` calls is still there.
+Interestingly enough our initial error on `d.ToJson()` calls is still there.

 ```fsharp
 [FS0072] Lookup on object of indeterminate type based on